CANDELbio/mantis-viewer/docs/tutorial.md

 ![Application Load](./images/tutorial/application_load.png)

-Mantis Viewer expects one folder with multiple channels stored as PNGs.
+Mantis Viewer expects one folder with multiple images (one per channel) all stored as TIFFs.

 ## Color Controls ##

-Once a folder has been selected, Mantis Viewer will select a random channel for each color.
+Once a folder has been selected, Mantis Viewer will select a random channel image for each color.

 ![Channel Controls](./images/tutorial/channel_controls.png)

 If you wish to change the channel selected for a color you can click on the dropdown and select a new channel.
 If you wish to clear a color you can click the `x` on the channel select dropdown.

 You can adjust the brightness of a color by changing the min and max values on the slider below the color dropdown.
-The min and max values are set using the pixel intensities from the channel's PNG.
+The min and max values are set using the pixel intensities from the channel's TIFF.
 Brihtness adjustments are achieved by means of a linear transform.

 ## Additional Menu Items ##